Yandex Cloud

 4. Enter the database name: for-serverless-shortener.

-5. Select the Serverless database type.
+5. Select Serverless as the database type.

 6. Click Create a database.

-7. Wait until the database starts.
+7. Wait until the database is up and running.

 While being created, your database will have the Provisioning status.
 Once it is ready for use, its status will change to Running.

-8. Click the name of the database you created.
+8. Click the database name.

 9. In the left-hand panel, select the Navigation tab.